Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ### Configuring Leaderboard Widget

 Submission annotations can be added to a SubmissionStatus object to be displayed.
-Each of these added annotations can be set to either public or private.
-Private annotations cannot be read by people on the a leaderboard unless the Team or Synapse user has **Can Score** or **Admin** permissions on the Evaluation queue.
-Public annotations can be viewed by any Team or user that have **Can View** permissions.
+Each of these annotations can be set to either public or private.
+Private annotations are not visible unless the team or Synapse user has **Can Score** or **Admin** permissions on the Evaluation queue.
+Public annotations can be viewed by any team or user that have **Can View** permissions.

 Once you click on **Leaderboard**, you will have to input your own query statement such as `select * from evaluation_9610091`.
-Remember, 9610091 should be replaced with your own evaluation queue ID.
+Remember, 9610091 should be replaced with your own Evaluation queue ID.
 To view all the columns available, click **Refresh Columns**.

 <img style="width: 80%;" src="/assets/images/configure_leaderboard_widget.png">